shadowrunners/Evelyn/README.md

 Evelyn is powered by the following APIs:
 - [TheMovieDatabase](https://www.themoviedb.org) - used for the movie / show info system
+- [JustWatch](https://www.justwatch.com/) - used for the movie / show info system in conjunction with TMDb
 - [RAWG](https://rawg.io) - used for the game info system
 - [Google Books](https://books.google.com/) - used for the book info system
 - [Kitsu](https://kitsu.io) - used for the anime / manga info system